 The library offers a 1,000 Books Before Kindergarten program to help your child excel.
 Register your child for this ongoing program and you will receive a reading log where you can color a circle for every book that is read to your child.
 After the first 100 books, your child will receive a plastic book bag they can use to carry their library books.
 For each 100 more books, they will receive a scented sticker, with a special prize at the 500 book milestone.
 After 1,000 books, your child will receive a certificate proclaiming their amazing reading record, a free book and the choice to have their picture on our Wall of Reading Stars!

 1,000 books may sound like a lot, but if you read three books to your child each day, in only one year, you will have read 1,095 books!
 It also does not matter if your child wants to hear the same book over and over; it counts as one book each time you read it, since repetition is good for children.

 The library offers after school programming to youths in grades one through seven in the fall.
 1st through 4th grade 123 STEAM classes and 5th through 7th grade Let’s Discover!
 STEM classes offer the young people an opportunity to learn about Science, Technology, Engineering, Art and Mathematics through hands-on projects.
 Pre-registration is required.
 Check out the site by clicking here.

 Our 2018 Summer theme is “Libraries Rock.”
-For our full calendar of events, visit our calendar here.
+For more information about Summer Learning, visit our page here.